 The City of Bryan has initiated the process to establish a new destination marketing organization called Destination Bryan.

 Destination Bryan will be established separate from the city, as a 501(c)(6) organization, with the goal of being operational by Aug.
 1, 2020.
-At their July 2 Special Meeting, the Bryan City Council is scheduled to establish the Destination Bryan Board of Directors.
+At their July 2 Special Meeting, the Bryan City Council established the Destination Bryan Board of Directors and appointed Michael Thompson Jr., Fern Jones and Spencer Clements as the initial members of that board.

 The organization will be tasked with telling Bryan’s story as a community that is proud of its heritage, celebrates its diversity and offers unique experiences to its visitors.
 It will also be responsible for coordinating with local entities to attract large-scale events and groups that collectively fill Bryan’s hotels, use facilities and rebuild the local hospitality industry.